OriCohen811/Hangman/README.md

 - ASCII-art drawings for every mistake level
 - Input validation for file path, index, and guessed letters
 - Word selection based on an index provided by the player
 - Automatic restart after each completed round
-- English-only word support

 The gameplay includes guessing letters, revealing the word progressively, and visual feedback through Hangman drawings.